wacncontent/CustomizeTool/output/articles/media-services/media-services-portal-creating-live-encoder-enabled-channel.md

 ##Create a CHANNEL

-1. In the [Management Portal](http://manage.windowsazure.cn/), click Media Services and then click on the Media Services account name.
+1. In the [Azure Management Portal](http://manage.windowsazure.cn/), click Media Services and then click on the Media Services account name.
 2. Select the CHANNELS page.
 3. Select Add+ to add a new channel.